imaginestackio/ik-deployer/README.md

 # Deploy ImagineKube on existing Kubernetes cluster

-In addition to supporting deploying on VM and BM, ImagineKube also supports installing on cloud-hosted and on-premises existing Kubernetes clusters.
+In addition to supporting deploying on VM, ImagineKube also supports installing on cloud-hosted and on-premises existing Kubernetes clusters.

 ## Prerequisites